getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### Apache Requirements

-Even though most distributions of Apache come with everything needed, for the sake of completeness, here is a list required Apache modules:
+Even though most distributions of Apache come with everything needed, for the sake of completeness, here is a list of required Apache modules:

 * `mod_rewrite`
 * `mod_ssl` (if you wish to run Grav under SSL)

-You should also ensure you have `AllowOverride All` set in the `<Directory>` and/or `<VirtualHost>` blocks so that the `.htaccess` file processes correctly and rewrite rules take effect.
+You should also ensure you have `AllowOverride All` set in the `<Directory>` and/or `<VirtualHost>` blocks so that the `.htaccess` file processes correctly, and rewrite rules take effect.

 ### IIS Requirements

-Although IIS is considered a webserver ready to 'run-out-of-box' there are some changes that need to be made.
+Although IIS is considered a webserver ready to run 'out-of-the-box' there are some changes that need to be made.
 To get **Grav** to run on an IIS server you need to install **URL Rewrite**.
 This can be accomplished using **Microsoft Web Platform Installer** from within IIS.
 You can also install URL Rewrite by going to [iis.net](http://www.iis.net/downloads/microsoft/url-rewrite).

 ### PHP Requirements

-Most hosting providers and even local LAMP setups have PHP pre-configured with everything you need for Grav to run out of the box.
-However, some windows setups, and even Linux distributions local or on VPS (I'm looking at you Debian!) ship with a very minimal PHP compile.
+Most hosting providers and even local LAMP setups have PHP pre-configured with everything you need for Grav to run 'out-of-the-box'.
+However, some Windows setups, and even Linux distributions local or on VPS (I'm looking at you Debian!) - ship with a very minimal PHP compile.
 Therefore, you may need to install or enable these PHP modules:

 * `gd` (a graphics library used to manipulate images)
 * `curl` (client for URL handling used by GPM)